Updated by Bobby

 When you look at the pro rigs, you'll often see a lot of wires and what looks like a complicated mess.

 The first thing to keep in mind is that this sort of thing always looks messier and more complex than it actually is.
-If you watch the Premier Guitar Rig Rundown videos, you'll notice that the "neatness" of a rig will often depend on the personality of the guitar tech.
+If you watch the Premier Guitar Rig Rundown videos, you'll notice that the "neatness" of a rig will often depend on the personality of the guitar player and their tech.

-So, don't assume that just because the wiring looks a bit chaotic that you can't do it yourself.
+So don't assume that just because the wiring looks a bit chaotic that you can't do it yourself.

 It's often quite simple.